 Please see the "Contact Us" page to get more detail on the location Thank you to all who are participating in MAPS and see you at the next meeting.

-The November 2nd Meeting Challenge
+The Monthly Challenge

-The "Challenge" for this month has been, "Telling the Story".
-This month we are looking for at least one image of any subject you want to shoot that tells a story about the subject, place or situation.
-Be prepared to share the story with us as we view your image(s).
+The "Challenge" for this month is, "Holiday Spirit".
+This month we are looking for at least one image sharing how the holidays showed up in your life.
+You can share outdoor scenes or family events.
+Share with us something memorable from this holiday season.
 Please submit up to two images with at least one of them based on the assignment.
 The other can be anything you would like to share.
 Use your imagination and be as creative as possible.
 I will be looking forward to seeing what you come up with.
 We will review these images at the January 7th meeting.
-Please forward your jpeg files to me at email@example.com by November 1st to be included in the slideshow.
+Please forward your jpeg files to me at email@example.com by January 2nd to be included in the slideshow.
 I will not be at the meeting for the 2nd half, so, I will need to forward them to Dennis, so please do not be late.

 Joe Whyte is usually at Camp Paivika on Tuesdays. currently around 4:00 PM for the sunset shoot and dog walk depending on the weather.
 Check our Blog Page or Contact Joe at firstname.lastname@example.org for more details and to confirm the time.
 This is a great opportunity for some great sunset rim views!